 If you or one of your loved ones was arrested for a felony or misdemeanor in Lehi, you can depend on criminal defense attorney Darwin Overson for aggressive legal representation.
-Darwin has over 16 years of legal experience defending thousands of clients, and has handled a wide array of serious criminal charges including:
+Darwin has over 16 years of legal experience defending thousands of clients and has handled a wide array of serious criminal charges, including the following:

 - Drug Distribution